tsvetshop/tsvetshop.github.io/_projects/media-bias.md

 ---
-title: ""Politics, Propaganda, and Polarization in Online Media""
+title: "Politics, Propaganda, and Polarization in Online Media"

 description: |
   We are investigating media bias through a highly multidisciplinary approach that combines elements from NLP, political science, and economics.
 We are also working to identify false information spread on social networks through phylogeny analysis.